Brett Carter (rugby league): Background

 Carter was born in Barrow-in-Furness, Cumbria, England.

 Career

 Barrow Raiders

 Carter started his career in his hometown with Barrow before moving to Workington Town in 2009.

 Whitehaven RLFC

 On 27 November 2019 it was announced that Carter had joined Whitehaven R.L.F.C.
+Carter played only three games before the cancellation of the 2020 season, but then signed a one-year deal to remain at Whitehaven for the 2021 season.

 International

 He is a Scotland international having made his début in 2010.
 He was named in their squad for the 2013 Rugby League World Cup, and scored a try in their opening victory over Tonga.